-Large employers for this purpose are employers with 50 or more full-time employees, including full-time equivalent (FTE) employees.
+Applicable large employers are employers with 50 or more full-time employees, including full-time equivalent (FTE) employees.
 Full-time employees are employees with 30 hours or more of service in a week.
 The number of FTE employees is determined by adding the number of hours of service in a month for all part-time workers and dividing by 120 hours per month.
+The term "applicable large employer" is used for the employer shared responsibility and information reporting provisions of the ACA.